Vermont Fall Foliage: The Best Places to See Autumn Colors in Springfield

 Scenic Drives Through the Heart of Fall

-For those who prefer to see the colors from the comfort of their car, Springfield is the starting point for several unforgettable drives.
+For those who prefer to see the colors from the comfort of their car, Springfield, Vermont is the starting point for several unforgettable drives.

 The Black River Scenic Byway (Route 131)